 After extracting the summary from the article, it generates an interactive summary flashcard.

 Besides, you can also export all references in this paper with the Scholarcy.
-Once you export the references, you can import it into the reference management software.
+Once you export the references, you can import them into the reference management software.

-In my article, I elaborately discussed and demonstrated on how to summarize a academic research article.
+In my article, I elaborately discussed and demonstrated how to summarize an academic research article.

 #3 Semantic Scholar TLDR (Beta Version)

 TLDR creates single-sentence article summaries on the search result page.
 If you want to detect the right research papers then you can use this feature.